ronenamon/torrent-organizer/README.md

 - Install node
 - clone this repository
 - cd into torrent-organizer and `npm install`
 - Use `node ./parse.js path`, path is the folder where your tv shows and movies are.
+Make sure your path is in double quotes.